-High winds, with gusts of 20 to 40 mph, will intensify the effects of the snowstorm,
+High winds, with gusts of 20 to 40 mph, will intensify the effects of the snowstorm, he predicted.

 A winter storm watch is posted for Berkshire County, the rest of southern and central New England and all of eastern New York state.
 Government forecasters are likely to upgrade that to a warning by this morning.

 The severe weather will be caused by a double-barreled storm -- the merger of a moderate-intensity system from Ontario, Canada, and the Great Lakes with a much stronger system developing off the Virginia coast Thursday and intensifying quickly Friday as it hugs the shore toward Long Island, N.Y., and Cape Cod and the Islands before exiting toward the Canadian Maritimes on Saturday.

 Much of New England, except for far northern areas, will be hit by an all-out blizzard and up to two feet of snow, according to senior meteorologist Alex Sosnowski at AccuWeather.